Meet Ocean Man Scott, sea cucumber harvester

 With more than one lifetime of achievements and experience under his belt, it’s little wonder that Scott has earned his moniker of “Ocean Man”, and why he’s a champion of sustainable sea cucumber harvesting in Aotearoa New Zealand.

 Sea cucumbers are, by any measure, extraordinary animals.
 Known for their long bodies and leathery skin, over 1,700 species can be found around all the world’s oceans, with the most found on our back door in Asia-Pacific.
 They’re a vital part of marine ecosystems, recycling nutrients and breaking down organic matter on ocean floors.
 A handful of those numerous species are also edible; they’re considered a delicacy in some parts of the world and are thought to help stimulate the immune system and reduce inflammation.The value of the sea cucumber has long been noted, with the earliest documentation of cooking them appearing in the Ming and Qing dynasties.
 One book describes them as “sea ginseng”, drawing attention to the high nutritional content.
 More recently, modern studies have discovered the sea cucumber is high in protein and chondroitin sulfate which helps grow muscle and deter their aging.
-They’re also extraordinarily high in marine collagen, which makes them particularly attractive in circulation, arthritis and skin products, usually in conjunction with collagen from livestock.
+They’re also extraordinarily high in marine collagen, which makes them particularly attractive in circulation, arthritis and skin care products.
+Find out more about Sea Cucumber supplement.

 Scott’s been invested in the humble sea cucumber since he and his young family moved to Waiheke Island.
 Soon after settling there he became a licenced fish receiver, he registered his vehicle and started diving for sea cucumbers for himself.